-Individuals who hold teaching certification in the state of Maryland and complete this certificate program will be eligible for Maryland teaching endorsement as a Mathematics Instructional Leader in grade levels PreK-6.
+Individuals who hold teaching certification in the state of Maryland and complete this certificate program will be eligible for Maryland teaching endorsement as a STEM Instructional Leader in grade levels PreK-6.

 Individuals not residing and not certified to teach in Maryland are not eligible for the endorsement, and should enroll in one of two leadership recommended courses in place of the internship course.

 Courses are delivered fully online in an asynchronous format that features small interactive groups, whole-class participation, and individual preparation.
 The expected timeframe for completion is between 12 and 24 months.
 This program incorporates active project-based learning, where you will develop and use skills in pedagogy, analysis, problem solving, and critical thinking.

 Students enrolled in this program will learn to:

 - Enhance their abilities to engage diverse learners in STEM content.

 - Create equitable learning contexts through which all students will be prepared to engage with STEM concepts and skills at the PreK-6 grade level and beyond.

 - Understand learning theories and their application to the teaching of STEM content and pedagogy.

 - Develop the ability to approach the learning of new topics in STEM through inclusive, equitable, technology-enhanced, problem-based, and student-centered approaches.